SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 **What if I have a need to update custom properties that are beyond the size limitations of this bulk API (i.e. >2 GB file or >500,000 properties)?**
 You would need to batch your jobs accordingly by triggering multiple jobs in sequence (i.e. finishing one job at a time with the maximum limit on this API).
 You should expect these high bandwidth imports will take a long time to complete.
 Also, you should optimize the import jobs only for delta changes in custom profile properties rather than importing a full set of values in all jobs.

-**Which Azure Active Directory attributes are being sync’d to SharePoint Online user profile by default?**
+**Which Azure AD attributes are being sync’d to SharePoint Online user profile by default?**
-See the following table for the official list of synchronized attributes and their mapping between Azure Active Directory and the SharePoint Online User Profile Service.
+See the following table for the official list of synchronized attributes and their mapping between Azure AD and the SharePoint Online User Profile Service.

 Azure Directory Attribute  | SharePoint Online Profile Property
 ---------|----------